The Dragon in a Different Skin: Neurodivergence as Archetype

 it may be because the world never gave you the right frame.

-This post is that frame.
+This post offers one frame.

 Because what if what you’ve been calling burnout is a signal

-that you’re living against your archetype?
+that you’re living against your wiring, your needs, and your strongest currents?

 The Mask You Learned to Wear